Abu Talha al-Sudani

+Al Qaeda

 He is believed to have traveled to Southern Lebanon along with Saif al-Adel, Saif al-Islam al-Masri, Abu Ja`far al-Masri and Abu Salim al-Masri, where he trained alongside Hezbollah.

 A Sudanese national married to a Somali woman, al-Sudani had lived in Somalia since 1993.
 He was more recently identified as a close associate of Gouled Hassan Dourad, leader of a Mogadishu-based network that worked in support of Al Qaeda.
 The Office of the Director of National Intelligence revealed that al-Sudani had been involved with a plot to target the U.S. military base in Djibouti (see CJTF-HOA).

 Al-Sudani was also believed to be the financier of the 1998 United States embassy bombings.

-In December 2006, al-Sudani was reported to have led a group of ICU fighters in Idale as part of the War in Somalia.
+In December 2006, the TFG ministers publicly claimed al-Sudani led a group of ICU fighters in Idaale as part of the War in Somalia, a claim which observers were widely skeptical of.
 A month later he was the target of a U.S. Air Force AC-130 airstrike that allegedly killed an undetermined number (up to 70) of civilian nomadic tribesmen (denied by a US official), but not al-Sudani.

-Time, citing a Pentagon official, reported in late November 2007 that al-Sudani had been killed.
-On September 2, 2008, in a video taunting the United States, Saleh Ali Saleh Nabhan confirmed the death of Abu Talha al-Sudani.
+According to a Pentagon official, al-Sudani was killed by Ethiopian forces in late November 2007 in the Badhadhe District.
+However, the U.S. government never officially confirmed his death.
+On September 2, 2008, Saleh Ali Saleh Nabhan confirmed the death of Abu Talha al-Sudani, referring to him as a "martyr".